Understanding university course offers

-When you son or daughter has received a response from all of their course options, they will be asked to narrow down the application by choosing two courses in UCAS Track:
+When you son or daughter has received a response from all of their course options, they will be asked to narrow down the application by choosing two courses in the UCAS Hub:

 Firm/First choice – This should be the course/university which your son or daughter would want most.

 Insurance/Second choice – Ideally, this should be a course with slightly lower entry requirements compared to the first/firm choice course.

 When they have confirmed their first and insurance choices, the other courses are removed from the UCAS application form.

 If your son or daughter is studying BTECs then their results will be available in July.

 If they are studying A-levels or a combination of the two then you may have to wait till August, when the A-level results are released, to find out if they have been offered a place at university.

 Take a look at the UCAS video below to find out how you can prepare for the big day.